AER-RC/LBLRTM/README.md

 git checkout tags/v12.9
 ```

+No releases before v12.9 are available via GitHub, but they can be requested by contacting the [AER R&C group](aer_lblrtm@aer.com).
+For information on previous releases, please visit the [What's New Wiki page](https://github.com/AER-RC/LBLRTM/wiki/What's-New).

 # General LNFL/LBLRTM File Information <a name="general"></a>

 ## Platforms on which LBLRTM can be run <a name="platforms"></a>